-SGJS has an Early Graduation Program in which a student can take the Bachelor Degree of Global Japanese Studies in three years, or in three years and 6 months.
-If a student wishes to take advantage of this program, they must meet the requirements and follow necessary procedures within the designated period.
-Details are as follows.
+SGJS has an Early Graduation Program in which a student can take the Bachelor Degree of Global Japanese Studies in three years, or in three years and six months.
+If a student wishes to take advantage of this program, they must meet the requirements and follow the necessary procedures within the designated period.
+Details are as follows:

-- (a) Graduation at the end of sixth semester - 1 Application Eligibility (be sure to meet both requirements) - By the time the fifth semester finishes, the student must earn at least 82 credits from the 124 credits required for graduation. - At the time the fifth semester finishes, at least 80% of the acquired credits that count toward graduation requirement must be evaluated "S" or "A" (Credits with evaluation "F" is included.).
-Alternatively, the GPA is over 3.2 or above.
+- (a) Graduation at the end of sixth semester - 1 Application Eligibility (be sure to meet both requirements) - By the time the fourth semester finishes, the student must have earned at least 82 credits from the 124 credits required for graduation. - At the time the fourth semester finishes, at least 80% of the acquired credits that count toward the graduation requirement must be evaluated "S" or "A" (Credits with evaluation "F" are included.).
+Alternatively, the GPA must be over 3.2 or above. - 2 Application Period